What is An Occlusal Guard and Why Would I Need One?

 - You can see little cracks in your teeth

 These are all signs that you are clenching or grinding.
 The bite guard helps protect your teeth from being worn down or chipped by absorbing and dispersing these clenching and grinding forces, thus protecting the enamel in your teeth.
-Prevention is In addition, reducing these forces are especially important for those with periodontal (gum) disease or those with dental implants.
+Prevention is very important.
+In addition, reducing these forces is especially important for those with periodontal (gum) disease or those with dental implants.